 If your business requires conference calls with employees or clients, GoToMeeting provides a single hub that connects users from their phone, computer or tablet.
 The app includes screen sharing as well as an audio and video connection; you can also record calls for later playback.
 GoToMeeting can sync with your calendar, so you can schedule meetings in advance or create regular team appointments.

-Editor's note: Are you looking for the best video conferencing software for your business?
+Editor’s note: Are you looking for the best Remote PC software for your business?
 Fill out the questionnaire below to receive more information from our vendor partners.

 Project management app Asana provides a platform for teams to collaborate, communicate and stick to a schedule.
 An Asana board allows you to create tasks and projects, monitor progress, share notes, upload files, and communicate directly with team members and employees.
 This task management app also integrates with Google Drive and Dropbox for file sharing and lets you post updates to your Slack channels.